-White Portable Sink with Ceramic Basin by Monsam PSW-0013
+Monsam PSW-0013 White Portable Sink with Ceramic Basin 36" H

-This elegant portable sink by Monsam features a wood cabinet with one drawer and a ceramic basin.
+This elegant portable sink by Monsam features a wood cabinet and a ceramic basin.
 Great for spas, healthcare offices, hair salons, estheticians, retail and homes!
 No extra plumbing needed.
 Add the convenience of an extra hand washing sink without compromising design.
 Comes with a chrome faucet.
-The self contained, portable sink gives you warm and cold running water to a space where conventional plumbing is not available.
-Comes fully assembled - just roll it into place.
-Glass counter top.
+The self-contained, portable sink gives you hot and cold running water to a space where conventional plumbing is not available.
+Comes fully assembled - just roll it into place!

 Water pumps make sound while operating.
 They may echo in the cabinet a bit, but are compared to rain or an ocean sound.
 See info graphic to learn more.